National Geographic Traveler

-National Geographic Traveler is a magazine published by NG Media in Armenia, Belgium, the Netherlands, China, Croatia, the Czech Republic, Germany, Greece, Indonesia, Latin America, Israel, Poland, Romania, Slovenia, Spain, and the UK.
+National Geographic Traveler is a magazine published by NG Media in Armenia, Belgium, the Netherlands, China, Croatia, the Czech Republic, Germany, Greece, Indonesia, Latin America, Poland, Romania, Slovenia, Spain, and the UK.
 The US edition was published from 1984 to 2019.

 History

 National Geographic Traveler was launched as a quarterly publication in the Spring of 1984 by the National Geographic Society under the leadership of president Gilbert M Grosvenor.
 Vice president for publications Robert L. Breeden oversaw the launch.
 Joan Tapper was the first editor.
 The final US print edition appeared in December 2019, with George Stone as editor.
 In its 35-year run, the US print edition had six editors: